 USDA Child and Adult Care Food Program

 A breakfast, lunch, and afternoon snack is provided daily.
-Meals are served family style as a teacher sits and eats with the children, encouraging them to serve themselves and engage in meaningful conversation.
+Lunches are served family style as a teacher sits and eats with the children, encouraging them to serve themselves and engage in meaningful conversation.
 Children are encouraged to try new foods, but not forced to eat or taste food.
-Special attention has been given to increase meals with whole grains, fiber, fresh fruits and vegetables while decreasing high fat content foods.
+Special attention has been given to increase meals with whole grains, fresh fruits and vegetables while decreasing high fat content foods.

 We provide Parents' Choice iron-fortified infant formula and other infant appropriate foods.
 Parents of infants (0-12 months) may choose to provide their own milk and foods.
 We feed infants on demand.